 Be Open and Transparent

-Everyone is feeling a lot of stress and anxiety right now, including you as someone who’s heading up a business, but rather than trying to pretend like that’s not happening, be open and honest with your employees about your focus on employee safety.
+Everyone is feeling a lot of stress and anxiety right now, including you as someone who’s heading up a business.
+But rather than trying to pretend like that’s not happening, be open and honest with your employees about your focus on employee safety.

 If your employees feel like you’re hiding something, they’re going to feel more anxious, not less.
+In fact, as during any crisis, many business owners remain confident in the future and need to assure employees of their optimism.

 If you have an emergency or contingency plan, make sure your employees know what that is well ahead of time.